charmed-osm/juju-stack/README.md

 # These endpoints can be used to form relations by stacks that will include the current stack as a component.
 requires:
   <requires endpoint name>:
-    # (Required) Target endpoint of the required endpoint.
-It points to the actual component endpoint for the required endpoint.
-Same mechanism as in `provides:`.
+    # (Required) Target endpoint of the requires.
+    #  It points to the actual component endpoint for the requires.
+    # Same mechanism as in `provides:`.
     forward: <component name>:<endpoint name>

 # (Optional) A list of the relations in the stack